Stock Leverage Calculator

 As you should know by now, to trade stocks with leverage, there are two components to each trade.

 - The margin capital (your own money)

 - The leverage (the borrowed money provided by your leverage stock broker)

 Depending on what data you put into the calculator, it will spit out a number when you click calculate, this number is the amount of margin capital you need to enter your trade.

 This is useful for traders who want to control their risk by knowing how much of their account balance is needed for each trade.

 Also, it can be used when diversifying your portfolio to know precisely how much money you can allocate to different positions.
 It is common for day traders to open several positions at the same time and in that case you need to know how much margin you can use to maximize your efforts.

-The calculator will not tell your profits, losses, or the liquidation price.
+The calculator will not tell your profits, losses, or the liquidation price level.
 It will only tell you the margin requirements to open your trade.
-However, it is a great way of avoiding loosing money with leverage.
+However, it is a great way of avoiding losing money with leverage.